Agoric/documentation/main/getting-started/Documentation-Map.md

   design, components, and commands.
 Includes examples of command usage.
-7. **Creating New Smart Contracts and Using Existing Ones**: A procedure checklist table Reference document that walks you through what you need to do to create a new smart contract from scratch.
-Another procedure checklist table walks you through editing and using an existing contract.
+7. **Creating New Smart Contracts and Using Existing Ones**: A procedure checklist that walks you through creating a new smart contract from scratch.
+Another procedure checklist walks you through editing and using an existing contract.

-When needed, refer to the **ERTP API Reference** and **Zoe API Reference** for command specifications.
+When needed, refer to the **ERTP API Reference**, **Zoe API Reference**, and **Agoric CLI Reference** for command specifications.
 We also have an **Agoric Glossary** for terms we've given Agoric-context definitions to (i.e. what does *mint* mean in an Agoric context?).

-We also have a **Learn More** page.
-This has links to Agoric's company homepage and various documents and videos you may find useful, such as conference talks, white papers, conference papers, etc.
+For more about Agoric's ideas, plans, and goals, see our **Learn More** page.
+It has links to Agoric's company homepage and various documents and videos you may find useful, such as conference talks, white papers, conference papers, etc.

 Finally, we have links to the ultimate documentation; the GitHub repositories for the code that defines the Agoric SDK and our Zoe